VCB Is Going Virtual!

 Participants can call into Virtual VCB sessions!
 Once a participant registers, they will receive a link to attend the session over Zoom, and a phone number in case there are any connection issues.

-If you have any additional questions, or would like to learn more about VISIONS Center on Blindness or Virtual VCB sessions, call Jennifer Tetefsky at (845) 354-3003, ext.
+If you only wish to participate in the Planning Committee Meeting, simply select just the committee when registering.
+If you have any additional questions, or would like to learn more about VISIONS Center on Blindness or Virtual VCB sessions, call Carmen Thorne at (212) 625 1616 ext.
+107 or Jennifer Tetefsky at (845) 354-3003, ext.
 306

 When you make a donation to VISIONS (any amount is greatly appreciated), you not only fund this Summer's Virtual VCB sessions, but you help support future virtual programs as COVID-19 continues preventing agencies (like VISIONS) from offering in-person instruction.

-VISIONS spends 89¢ of every dollar donated on free programs (like this one), and services enjoyed by over 7,000 individuals annually!
+VISIONS spends 89¢ of every dollar donated on free programs (like this one), and services enjoyed by nearly 7,000 individuals annually!

 Would you like to help VISIONS fund more free programs for people with visual impairments?